Ochlology

 Bachelier, continue to follow the "drunkard's walk."*

-They understand markets in terms of price over a given time
+They understand markets in terms of price fluctuation during a given time

 lapse.
-Time may be understood as hours, days, years, etc., but is
+That may be hours, days, years, etc., but is

 Here is a good point at which to repeat that "absolute" time had